 We must go back to the year 1646 to have a case similar to this month: A Paschal Blue Moon on Saturday, March 31st, was followed by Easter Sunday the very next day.

-And finally, our next Blue Moon will be on October 31st (Halloween) in the year 2020.
+Our next Blue Moon will be on October 31st (Halloween) in the year 2020.
 So if you’re a Blue Moon fan, make sure you catch this one.
 Here’s hoping for clear skies!